-The In-Person ChemE Cube competition will take place at the Annual Student Conference at the site of the AIChE Annual Meeting in October 2024.
+The In-Person ChemE Cube competition will take place at the Annual Student Conference at the site of the AIChE Annual Meeting in November 2025.

-- a) The ChemE Cube Competition has four main elements: The Ad, The Pitch, The Poster, and The Cube. - i) The Ad: Teams will prepare a 1-minute 'ad' or video prior to the competition that highlights the team's product and value proposition (like a commercial would).
+- a) The ChemE Cube Competition has four main elements: The Ad, The Pitch, The Poster, and The Run. - i) The Ad: Teams will prepare a 1-minute 'ad' or video prior to the competition that highlights the team's product and value proposition (like a commercial would).
 This video will be judged prior to the competition and the team that scores the highest on this element of the competition gets to choose the order in which they run their cube, a unique advantage on-site. - ii) The Pitch: Students will have twenty minutes to pitch their process to a panel of industry members.
 This pitch is expected to include elements that a start-up company formed to commercialize your cube technology would present to a group of angel investors, such as an IP and Patent plan, understanding of the market, competitive advantage, financing required to bring the technology to market, and value proposition to the customer.
-Ten minutes will be allotted to the presentation and ten minutes for Q&A. - iii) The Cube: During the competition, each team of 5 students will run their 1x1x1ft. cube in a head-to-head arena against another team.
+Ten minutes will be allotted to the presentation and ten minutes for Q&A. - iii) The Poster: Students will have 10-15 minutes to present their poster to a group of three judges.
+The poster is more of a technical overview of the cube and is expected to include elements of a poster presented at a scientific conference. - iv) The Run: During the competition, each team of 5 students will run their 1-ft cube in a headto-head arena against another team.
 Cubes will be judged and scored by measurable criteria made available in the annual problem statement.
 Criteria might include things like cube weight, cost, energy consumption, throughput, waste generation, and product purity.